evmavrop/pcc-ui/README.md

 3. `npm install`
 4. `npm start`

-This will run the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+This will run the app in the development mode.Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.